markus-bauer/calculated_Michel_Levy_Chart/README.md

 - jupyter notebook
 - numpy
 - matplotlib

-optional:

-- scipy and pil to read reference image (could be skipped)

 # How to install python
 The installation of python with the "Anaconda" distribution is straight forward and platform independent: